Panthoos/TASC-Application-Pantho/EXPLANATION.md

+Note my publisher and subscruber nodes are in the files publisher.py and subscriber.py under the folder tasc_application Also my publisher node pulls data from rover_data.py, and ignore the vs_code files that was mb

 Explanation for data types:

 There were many different types of data I chose to send to the publisher.
 I chose simple GPS coordinates, battery level, obstacle distance,